THashimoto27/exercise2_datamining/Exercises2.md

 ### Do you think this data set is appropriate for building a predictive model of defaults

 We don’t think so.
-Because the out-of-sample accuracy rate is 0.725 while the null model accuracy rate is 0.71.
-Therefore, the improvement of the estimation is so low.
+Because the out-of-sample accuracy rate is 0.734 while the null model accuracy rate is 0.70.
+Therefore, the improvement of the estimation is so low(only 3.4 percentage point).

 ### Would you recommend any changes to the bank’s sampling scheme?